linas/ros_hr_trace_logger/README.md

 * The blender face expression and gesture nodes (i.e. the stream of animations that the robot s performing), and

-* The face-detection node, wich publishes when a face is observed and tracked, and it's 3D location.
+* The face-detection node, which publishes when a face is observed and tracked, and it's 3D location.
 (Facial recognition is not used; names of faces are not recorded).

 * Chat content is not logged.